holo-q/hoho/ROADMAP.md

 	* Auto-resume detection with hint
 	* Auto-hint on escape
 	* Auto-hint on error
-* Run shell commands (hoho should function like a shell augmentation)
+* Run shell commands directly inside
+	* RATIONALE: hoho should function like a shell augmentation
-	* Shell mode? allowing the user to cd around, etc. instead of entering prompts
+	* IDEA: Shell mode? allowing the user to cd around, etc. instead of entering prompts
 * Auto-summary insertion
 	*
 * CONTEXT.md can be added to any file such that it's injected in context when the directory is ls'd or included, like a concept definition for this content partition